 Beauty is one of the first casualties of war

-War is a social phenomenon that creates terrible destruction and pain in which both sides lose and precious resources and artworks are wasted.
-What could possibly justify it as a helpful factor in the evolution of our species?
-There are those who would suggest that it motivates us to achieve greater and greater mastery of the material plane of existence through technology and management of commerce and land use, which are essential to fund the military.
-We must however learn that our excessive need and greed for comforts and absolute security is not only wasteful; it is what leads to war.
+What could possibly justify war as a helpful factor in the evolution of our species?
+There are those who would suggest that it motivates us to achieve greater and greater mastery of the material plane of existence through technology and management of land use and commerce, which are essential to fund the military.

 THREE ROSE WINDOWS IN A GOTHIC CHURCH, ONE DAMAGED BY WAR

 Three rose windows in a Gothic church, one damaged by war

 Commemoration creates our sense of belonging and is a binding force of community

 The original artist, who first made a window that was able to evoke feelings of inspiration and beauty, was dramatizing his personal characteristics and sense of life through his handiwork.
 This subsequently impacted upon appreciative observers.